 For those applicants wishing to study Acting, Dance or Music, the audition will be quite straightforward, as you’ll be asked to give a practical demonstration of your ability in front of our staff.
 For those applying for Sound Technology or Production Arts, we will invite you to supply us with examples of work you’ve done so far that is relevant to the course you wish to study, and to talk to our tutors about them.
 Examples might include music tracks you’ve put together in your spare time, artwork you’ve done for a school project, or photos of a set you helped build for a school play.

 For more detailed information on what you can expect at your audition or portfolio submission, and how you can prepare for it, take a look at the audition and portfolio submission guidance notes in this section.

-Your place will be confirmed on GCSE results day, and you will be invited to come into LIPA Sixth Form College’s shiny new building to enrol for your course.
-You'll then go through an induction session, ahead of the start of term in September.
+Your place will be confirmed on GCSE results day, and you will be invited to come into LIPA Sixth Form College to enrol for your course.
+You'll then get details about induction, ahead of the start of term in September.
 Full details about this will be sent in July to all applicants who receive conditional offers.

 Hope to see you next September!

 Whatever your favourite dance style – ballet, jazz, urban or contemporary – your skills and technical ability will benefit from studying this course, which is ideal for anyone considering a dance-focused career within the performing arts industry.